1.1. During the NFL season, the minimum roster size is 40 players and the maximum is 50 players.

 return to top

 7.3.1.
 Each team will have the option of using up to 2 Waiver Franchise Tags.
-These must be used between January 1st and February 28th/29th.
+These must be used between January 1st and the end of February.

 7.3.3.
 By applying the Waiver Franchise Tag, the team may keep the player they signed via blind bidding for a further year.
 The cost of the Waiver Franchise Tag will be calculated in the same way as an extension, based on the previous 3 years of performance by the player.